 Using the conceptual daily flow rate from the WWTP, the land area required for irrigation has been determined from the volume of treated wastewater to be discharged.
 While site specific design is required to determine the limiting factor and rate of application for any site, for the purpose of this assessment an average requirement land treatment regime has been adopted.
+The application rate of 20mm/day has not been researched to confirm its acceptance or otherwise in terms of down gradient environmental effects or long term sustainability.
+Specific site investigations are required to confirm if 20mm/day (or any other rate) will be sustainable in terms of soil management, runoff and nutrient removal potential.
+These investigations are beyond the scope of this report.
+Note that the current LTS has an average hydraulic loading rate of 9mm/day.

-We have calculated the approximate area of land required for Option 4 and Option 5 based on application rates of 5 mm/day and 20 mm/day:
+The approximate area of land required for Option 4 and Option 5 based on application rates of 5 mm/day and 20 mm/day are as follows:

-- Option 4
+Option 4

-- Annual average daily flow = 16.510 m/day

-- Assuming 5 mm/day the land area requirement is 346 ha (rounded to 350 ha).

-- Assuming 20 mm/day the land area requirement is 87.5 ha
+- Annual average daily flow = 16,510 m/day - Assuming 5 mm/day the land area requirement is 346 ha (rounded to 350 ha). - Assuming 20 mm/day the land area requirement is 87.5 ha

-- Option 5

-- Annual average daily flow = 23,810 m/day - Assuming 5 mm/day the land area requirement is 476 ha (rounded to 500 ha) - Assuming 20 mm/day the land area requirement is 125 ha
+- Option 5 - Annual average daily flow = 23,810 m/day - Assuming 5 mm/day the land area requirement is 476 ha (rounded to 500 ha) - Assuming 20 mm/day the land area requirement is 120 ha

-An additional 20% land will be added to allow for buffer zones.
+An additional 20% land will be added to the above net areas to allow for buffer zones etc.